 Law in Ireland

 Students will take three courses for a total of three credit hours (one credit hour per course).
 The first course will be completed during the first week of the program, and the second and third courses will be completed over the last two weeks of the program.
+More details on specific course topics can be found on the KU School of Law's Ireland page.

 Open to all KU Law students who have completed the first-year curriculum in good standing.
 Applicants should submit an application by the stated due date on the application.